 If the “gates of Hades” might well have referred to their physical location, then what about “this rock”?
 The two most common interpretations of “this rock” are Peter himself and Peter’s confession in verse 16.
 The first interpretation is embraced by Catholics, who regard Peter as the first pope, and also some Protestants, who regard this as a reference to Peter’s prominence in the early church.
 The second interpretation instead says that the confession “Jesus is the Christ” is the foundation of the church.

 Tim argued that the “this rock” Jesus spoke of was neither Peter himself nor his confession, but the place where they were standing at the time.
-This interpretation is also set forth in the Lexham Geographic Commentary (a resource from my employer that came out this year, but is currently only available in some Logos Bible Software base packages):
+This interpretation is also set forth in the Lexham Geographic Commentary (a resource from my employer that came out this year):

 In light of the massive rock scarp against which Caesarea Philippi was built and into which were hewn images of dead gods and goddesses, Jesus may have been using petra [“rock”] to refer to the worldviews represented in that rock face.
 They appeared to be insurmountable but, here, Jesus was declared to be the Living God.
 In other words, this encounter represented a stinging condemnation of all forms of pagan worship.
 This is even more dramatic in light of the layers of religious history that had accumulated here. …

 For Jesus to own in Caesarea Philippi the titles “Son of the living God” as well as “Son of Man” would upend all of the pagan notions associated with the location.
 Further, Jesus soon commenced teaching them about a radically different death and resurrection from the myth that enshrouded the Baal narratives (Matt 16:21).